emissary-ingress/emissary/tutorials/global-rate-limiting.md

 reading_time: 5 minutes
 technologies_used: Ambassador Pro
 ---
-Imagine your website gets on the front page of Hacker News.
-Or, you've announced a major Black Friday sale.
+Suppose you've announced a major Black Friday sale.
 Generally, [ecommerce platforms generate 300% more sales on Black Friday](https://www.userreport.com/blog/e-commerce-exploit-increased-traffic-black-friday/).
 But if your database starts to fail under the increased load, the degraded performance can impact your conversion numbers.
 Or worse, your website can fail completely.
-To mitigate performance issues as quickly as possible while you work to scale your backend, you can use global rate limiting.
+To mitigate performance issues as quickly as possible while you work to scale your backend, you can use rate limiting.

-Suppose we want to limit users to only 10 requests per minute for any requests through Ambassador.
-We can configure a global rate limit that can rate limit based off a header that identifies this subset of users.
-Users with the header `x-limited-user: true` will be limited to 10 requests per minute.
+Ambassador Pro's rate limiting integrates with the [authentication and filter system](/reference/filter-reference/).
+Suppose our authentication system sets an HTTP header of `x-limited-user: true` once they've successfully authenticated.
+We can then set a global rate limit for all requests that contain this HTTP header.
+In this example, we'll set this rate limit to 10 requests per minute which facilitiates manual testing.

 1. <install-ambassador-pro/> // InstallAmbassadorPro component